Sparkman2/Anime_API/README.md

 # Things I learned and struggled with

-I learned EJS framework as well as Jest testing.
-They were both pretty simple to get the hang of and it was easy to work with.
+I learned the EJS framework as well as Jest testing.
+They were both pretty simple to get the hang of and easy to work with.

-The CSS styles sheet was not working with my EJS template, so I had to transition and just add style to each EJS template individually.
+The CSS styles sheet was not working with my EJS template, so I had to transition and add style to each EJS template individually.
 However, I would've wanted to make a singular style sheet.

 # Videos of the application